 What to see in Yuanyang

+To get to these platforms you’ll have to pay a fee of 100rmb: not very cheap but I think it’s worth spending that money.
+In my experience, every time I see a lot of tourists, I try to avoid the crowd and find some off-the-beaten-path spots.
 Often those spots are empty and have a better view, but Yuanyang it’s an exception.
-The official platforms have the best view you’ll find in Yuanyang, and even though you can still find great “unofficial” observation spots, you can’t miss the three platforms.
-This is how they are called: Bada (坝达), Duoyishu (多依树) e Laohuzui (老虎嘴).
+The official platforms have the best view you’ll find in Yuanyang, and even though you can still find great “unofficial” observation spots, you can’t miss these three platforms:

 Duoyishu is the best place to see the sunrise and for this reason is a good idea to find your accommodation nearby.
-In this way you can just walk to the platform early in the morning without looking for some kind of transportation (there are no public buses).
+In this way, you can just walk to the platform early in the morning without looking for some kind of transportation (there are no public buses).
 It will be difficult to find someone who can drive you to Duoyishu before sunrise unless you hire a private driver.

 This place is really huge: it covers a surface of 56 squared Km.
 Keep in mind that all the rice terraces were built by hand and it took centuries to make them so 56 squared Km is a lot!
-When you’ll finally get to this place you will be stunned.
+The place is honestly really stunning.

 Laoyingzui (not to be confused with Laohuzui, one of the three official platforms) is one of the “unofficial” viewpoints.
-Laoyingzui is at the top of a cliff and with an inclination of 90° you’ll see the rice terraces from above just like an eagle does (that’s where the name comes from) .
-The place can be a bit dangerous since there are no protections and the wind can be really strong.
+Laoyingzui is at the top of a cliff and you’ll have a bird’s eye view of the terraces below (Laoyingzui means Eagle’s beak).

 Laoyingzui It’s on the way to Bada but strangely it’s not mentioned on the maps nor on the street signs so it’s very easy to miss it.
 The only way to find it is to ask around or to show the Chinese name to some local people and they will surely know where it is.